-- 17 St. Patrick's Day, a holiday started in Ireland to recognize St. Patrick, the patron saint of Ireland who brought Christianity to the country in the early days of the faith. - 19 St. Joseph's Day, in Western Christianity the principal feast of St. Joseph, the husband of the Blessed Virgin Mary.

-- 20 Ostara, a celebration of the spring equinox commemorated by Pagans and Wiccans.
+- 17 Cheesefare Sunday or Forgiveness Sunday, the last Sunday prior to the commencement of Great Lent for Orthodox Christians. - 17 St. Patrick's Day, a holiday started in Ireland to recognize St. Patrick, the patron saint of Ireland who brought Christianity to the country in the early days of the faith. - 18-24 Neurodiversity Celebration Week recognizes and celebrates neurological differences. - 18 Beginning of Great Lent in the Orthodox Christian faith is also known as Clean Monday. - 19 St. Joseph's Day, in Western Christianity the principal feast of St. Joseph, the husband of the Blessed Virgin Mary. - 20 Ostara, a celebration of the spring equinox commemorated by Pagans and Wiccans.
 It is observed as a time to mark the coming of spring and the fertility of the land. - 20-21 Nowruz/Norooz, Persian New Year, a day of joy, celebration, and renewal.
 It is held annually on the spring equinox. - 20-21 Naw-Rúz, the Bahá'í New Year, is a holiday celebrated on the vernal equinox.
 It is one of the nine Bahá'í holy days on which work is suspended. - 21 International Day for the Elimination of Racial Discrimination, observed annually in the wake of the 1960 killing of 69 people at a demonstration against apartheid "pass laws" in South Africa.
-The United Nations proclaimed the day in 1966 and called on the international community to redouble its efforts to eliminate all forms of racial discrimination. - 22-April 21 (sundown to sundown) Ramadan, an Islamic holiday marked by fasting, praise, prayer, and devotion to Islam. - 22-31 Chaitra Navaratri, a nine-day festival which starts on the first day of Hindu Luni-Solar calendar. - 25 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade is a United Nations international observation that offers the opportunity to honor and remember those who suffered and died at the hands of the brutal system of slavery.
-First observed in 2008, the international celebration also aims to raise awareness about the dangers of racism and prejudice.
+The United Nations proclaimed the day in 1966 and called on the international community to redouble its efforts to eliminate all forms of racial discrimination.